 Certified by the Supreme Court of New Jersey as a Civil Trial Attorney

-He has recently tried cases ranging from an employment case (which resulted in a successful jury verdict after 7 days of trial) in North Jersey, to a title dispute involving parcels of farm property in South Jersey, to a dispute between former partners in a real estate investment in Pennsylvania.
-In addition, he has successfully litigated numerous other cases, including a business dispute involving damaged goods, the insurability of an employment claim, several contested estates, a claim for insurance coverage by a business client, a shareholder dispute among owners of a third-generation family business, a commercial construction dispute and a lawsuit against a government official.
+He has tried cases ranging from an employment case (which resulted in a successful jury verdict after 7 days of trial) in North Jersey, to a title dispute involving parcels of farm property in South Jersey, to a dispute between former partners in a real estate investment in Pennsylvania.
+In addition, he has successfully litigated numerous other cases, including in recent years a business dispute involving damaged goods, the insurability of an employment claim, several contested estates, a claim for insurance coverage by a business client, a shareholder dispute among owners of a third-generation family business, a commercial construction dispute and a lawsuit against a government official.

 Perry’s reported cases include Estate of Pursell v.
 Peterson, in which the Appellate Division of the Superior Court of New Jersey clarified the real estate contract attorney review process, and Brown v.
 Bordentown, in which the Appellate Division established the boundaries of legislative immunity for municipal officials.

 Perry has also been called upon to serve as an expert witness in several cases involving allegations of professional negligence by attorneys.